Skuudoer/wihwin/README.md

 # **Support**
 ***
-If you have any doubt or questions, please use our Community in Telegram.
+If you have any doubt or questions, please join us to our Community in Slack (#skuudo-betatesters).
 We will be delight to help you!

 # **Contributing**
 ***